Eukaryotes and Prokaryotes: Similarities and Differences

 - Nuclear envelope

-The complex of DNA and some structural proteins in the cell nucleus, which can be dyed with basic dyes, is referred to as chromatin.
-It can be compressed into chromosomes in certain phases of the cell cycle.
+The DNA complex and some structural proteins in the cell nucleus, which can be dyed with basic dyes, are referred to as chromatin.
+Chromatin can be compressed into chromosomes in certain phases of the cell cycle.
 A distinction should be made between the so-called euchromatin, which is genetically active and is predominantly uncoiled, and the inactive heterochromatin.

 A structure from which ribosomes arise is referred to as the nucleole or nucleolus in the cell nucleus.
-It consists of a fibrillar centre, the pars fibrosa, which contains DNA loops that encode ribosomal RNA, i.e. rRNA.
+It consists of a fibrillar center, the pars fibrosa, which contains DNA loops that encode ribosomal RNA, i.e. rRNA.
 Therefore, a high number of RNA polymerases can be found here.
-In the second part, pars granulosa, the synthesis of pre ribosomal particles occurs: Small and large sub-units of the ribosomes and proteins are associated with each other.
+In the second part, pars granulosa, the synthesis of pre-ribosomal particles occurs: small and large subunits of the ribosomes and proteins are associated with each other.

-In humans, the nucleolus forms around the chromosomes 13, 14, 15, 21 and 22, which is referred to as the Nucleolus Organizer Region (NOR).
+In humans, the nucleolus forms around chromosomes 13, 14, 15, 21, and 22, and is referred to as the Nucleolus Organizer Region.
 Numerous rRNA genes are available here.
-Through the nuclear pores, ribosomal proteins are transported to the nucleus from the cytosol, the rRNAs attach themselves and are processed.
-The large 60S and the small 40S subunits once again leave the nucleus later and are assembled to form an 80S ribosome in the rough endoplasmic reticulum.
+Through the nuclear pores, ribosomal proteins are transported to the nucleus from the cytosol, and the rRNAs attach themselves and are processed.
+The large 60S and small 40S subunits once again leave the nucleus later and are assembled to form an 80S ribosome in the rough endoplasmic reticulum (rER).

-There are numerous pores (up to 1 million) for the exchange of substances in the surface of the nuclear envelope.
+There are numerous pores (up to 1 million) for the exchange of substances on the surface of the nuclear envelope.
 Their diameter is about 10–26 nm.
-Transport of substances is actively done through the pores over ATP.
-Various proteins, such as importin, help in the selection of materials which are to be transported through the pores, such as ribosomes, transcription factors or polymerase.
+The transport of substances is actively done through the pores over ATP.
+Various proteins, such as importin, help in the selection of materials that are to be transported through the pores, such as ribosomes, transcription factors or polymerase.

-The nucleoplasm is also called karyoplasm or karyolymph.
-It contains about 10,000 times more sodium and chloride ions as the cytoplasm.
+The nucleoplasm is also called the karyoplasm or karyolymph.
+It contains about 10,000 times more sodium and chloride ions than the cytoplasm.
 Its mass balance serves the purpose of DNA replication and transcription, which occurs in the core area.
-All proteins that are required in the karyoplasm must be imported from the cytoplasm, because the protein biosynthesis takes place there.
+All proteins that are required in the karyoplasm must be imported from the cytoplasm because protein biosynthesis takes place there.

 Each cell contains a cytoplasm.
-It consists of the cytosol, the cytoskeleton and various cell organelles in eukaryotic cells.
-A proportion in the range of 80–85% of the cytoplasm consists of water, whereas 10–15% consists of proteins.
-Only a small mass thus consists of DNA, RNA, lipids and other components.
+It consists of the cytosol, cytoskeleton, and various cell organelles in eukaryotic cells.
+About 80–85% of the cytoplasm consists of water, whereas 10–15% consists of proteins.
+Only a small mass thus consists of DNA, RNA, lipids, and other components.

 Almost 55% of the cytoplasm is present in the cytosol.
-This is a gel-like mass which contains many proteins and enzymes.
-Hence, the cell is capable of synthesizing sugars, fatty acids and nucleotides for example, operating glycolysis and protein biosynthesis as well as decomposition of the proteins again.
-The cytosol also serves as a storage for glycogen and triglycerides.
+This is a gel-like mass that contains many proteins and enzymes.
+Hence, the cell is capable of synthesizing sugars, fatty acids, and nucleotides, for example, performing glycolysis and protein biosynthesis as well as the decomposition of the proteins again.
+The cytosol also serves as storage for glycogen and triglycerides.

 These are structured protein filaments inside the cells which handle the complex organization and processing that take place within the cell.
-The actin filaments and microtubules, as well as the intermediate filaments are of particular importance.
-These are protein structures which, in addition to various other proteins in the cell, are responsible for tasks such as, cilia activity or muscle contraction, among other things.
+The actin filaments and microtubules, as well as the intermediate filaments, are of particular importance.
+These are protein structures that, in addition to various other proteins in the cell, are responsible for tasks such as, cilia activity or muscle contraction, among other things.

-Microtubules are tubes made up of proteins, which enable transportation of substances within the cell.
+Microtubules are tubes made up of proteins and enable the transportation of substances within the cell.
 They consist of α– and β-tubulin dimers.
-Whereby, the α-tubulin is located in the negative pole and the β-tubulin is situated in the positive pole towards the protofilaments chain-like connected dimers.
-9 triplets of microtubules respectively form the wall of a centriole, a hollow tube in the cell, which is important for enabling the polarity of a cell during mitosis.
+The α-tubulin is located in the negative pole and the β-tubulin is situated in the positive pole towards the protofilaments chain-like connected dimers.
+Nine triplets of microtubules form the wall of a centriole, a hollow tube in the cell, which is important for enabling the polarity of a cell during mitosis.

-In doing so, the mitotic spindle, a network of approximately 3,000 microtubules, also plays a role.
-The microtubules attach themselves to the chromosomes and pull them apart during anaphase, whereas other microtubules separate the cell’s poles from each other.
-Consequently, the division of mitosis begins.
+In doing so, the mitotic spindle, a network of approx. 3,000 microtubules, also play a role.
+The microtubules attach themselves to the chromosomes and pull them apart during anaphase, whereas, other microtubules separate the cell’s poles from each other.
+Consequently, the division in mitosis begins.

-Myosin chains also have two chains, whereby at end there is a head.
+Myosin chains also have 2 chains, with a head at the end.
 These heads can bind to the actin filaments.
-The filaments steadily slide past each other causing the contraction of muscles, such that the ATP-operated myosin heads always adhere elsewhere on the actin filaments.
+The filaments steadily slide past each other causing the contraction of muscles, such that ATP-operated myosin heads always adhere elsewhere on the actin filaments.
 The principle of ciliary movement functions similarly: ATP-operated microtubules slide past each other and cause movement.

 The cell organelles

-Ribosomes are RNAs which are linked to proteins.
-Ribosomes can be found in the rough endoplasmic reticulum, but are also freely present in the cytosol.
-Each ribosome consists of two subunits.
+Ribosomes are RNAs that are linked to proteins.
+Ribosomes can be found in the rER, but are also freely present in the cytosol.
+Each ribosome consists of 2 subunits.

-Their size can be determined through the respective rate of sedimentation in an ultracentrifuge, wherein the values of the large and small subunit cannot be added in order to determine the rate of sedimentation of the entire ribosome.
+Their size can be determined through the respective rate of sedimentation in an ultracentrifuge.
+Note that the values of the large and small subunits cannot be added in order to determine the rate of sedimentation of the entire ribosome.

-In this case, there is an significant difference between prokaryotic and eukaryotic cells: Prokaryotic cells consist of 50S and 30S subunits, which together produce a ribosome with a sedimentation constant of 70S.
-In the case of eukaryotes, it is about a 60S and 40S subunits, which together result in an 80S ribosomes.
-The aim of some of the antibiotic therapies is to intervene in the protein biosynthesis of prokaryotes.
+In this case, there is a significant difference between prokaryotic and eukaryotic cells: prokaryotic cells consist of 50S and 30S subunits, which together produce a ribosome with a sedimentation constant of 70S.
+For eukaryotes, 60S and 40S subunits result in 80S ribosomes.
+The aim of some antibiotic therapies is to intervene in the protein biosynthesis of prokaryotes.

-The endoplasmic reticulum, often abbreviated as ER, can be differentiated into a rough endoplasmic reticulums (rER) and smooth endoplasmic reticulums (sER).
-Both are a system of elementary membranes, which consists of membrane tubules.
+ER can be differentiated into rER and smooth ER (sER).
+Both are a system of elementary membranes that consist of membrane tubules.
 Differences can be observed functionally, although both parts form a system together.

 1. Smooth endoplasmic reticulum

-In contrast to the rER, the sER does not carry any ribosomes outside its membranes.
-It serves as an ion storage, handles hormone synthesis, allows carbohydrate metabolism and also allows detoxification of medicines and other toxins.
-The sER transmits the glucose 6-phosphatase enzyme itself, which is required for gluconeogenesis.
+In contrast to rER, sER does not carry any ribosomes outside its membranes.
+It serves as ion storage, handles hormone synthesis, allows carbohydrate metabolism, and also allows detoxification of medicines and other toxins. sER transmits the enzyme glucose 6-phosphatase, which is required for gluconeogenesis.
 Among other things, the metabolism of carbohydrates is regulated through this mechanism.

-Liver cells carry a lot of sER whose purpose is to carry out detoxification.
-This applies, among other things, to barbiturates and alcohol.
-Through excessive consumption of these substances, the sER multiply strongly, enhancing the detoxification function.
-This mechanism can explain the development of tolerance to these substances, among other things.
+Liver cells have a lot of sER whose purpose is to carry out detoxification.
+This applies, among other things, to barbiturates and alcohol as the excessive consumption of these substances allows sER to markedly multiply, enhancing the detoxification function.
+This mechanism can explain the development of tolerance to these substances.

-The function of the sER as an ion storage is particularly of importance in the muscle cells: The sER, described here as the sarcoplasmic reticulum, stores extremely high amounts of Ca2+ ions, which are released during incoming nerve stimulus into the cytoplasm of the cell.
+The function of sER as ion storage is particularly important in muscle cells: sER, described here as the sarcoplasmic reticulum, stores extremely high amounts of Ca2+ ions, which are released during an incoming nerve stimulus into the cytoplasm of the cell.
 Thus, the muscle cell is able to contract.